 The University's respective net pension liability, deferred outflows of resources, deferred inflows of resources, and pension expense related to PERS and PFRS are calculated by the State of New Jersey Division of Pension and Benefits.
-At June 30, 2018, the University reported a liability of \$1,703.5 million and \$69.0 million for PERS and PFRS, respectively, for its proportionate share of the respective PERS' and PFRS' net pension liabilities.
-The total pension liability used to calculate the net pension liability at June 30, 2018, was determined by an actuarial valuation as of July 1, 2016, and rolled forward to the measurement date of June 30, 2017, for both PERS and PFRS.
-The University's proportionate share of the respective net pension liabilities for the fiscal year was based on actual contributions to PERS and PFRS on behalf of the University relative to the total contributions of participating state-group employers for each plan for fiscal 2017, which was 6.6% and 1.6% for PERS and PFRS, respectively.
-The University's proportionate share of the respective net pension liabilities for the plan was 3.5% and 0.3% for PERS and PFRS, respectively.
+At June 30, 2019, the University reported a liability of \$1,650.9 million and \$80.2 million for PERS and PFRS, respectively (\$1,703.5 million and \$69.0 million for PERS and PFRS, respectively, in 2018), for its proportionate share of the respective PERS' and PFRS' net pension liabilities.
+The total pension liability used to calculate the net pension liability at June 30, 2019, was determined by an actuarial valuation as of July 1, 2017, and rolled forward to the measurement date of June 30, 2018, was determined by an actuarial valuation as of July 1, 2016, and rolled forward to the measurement date of June 30, 2017, for both PERS and PFRS.
+The University's proportionate share of the respective net pension liabilities for the fiscal year was based on actual contributions to PERS and PFRS on behalf of the University relative to the total contributions of participating state-group employers for each plan for fiscal 2018, which was 7.0% and 1.9% for PERS and PFRS, respectively (6.6% and 1.6%, respectively, in 2017).
+The University's proportionate share of the respective net pension liabilities for the plan was 3.8% and 0.4% for PERS and PFRS, respectively (3.5% and 0.3%, respectively in 2017).